hanliangliang/book/README.md

 # book
 What is this program for?
-My dream was to create a place that have all the book which is necessary for one person to understand the world systemtically, and now this is possbile.
+My dream was to create a place that have all the book  necessary for one person to understand the world systemtically, and now this is possbile.

 How this work?